madydady/testworks/iwine_api.md

 ### Request

-A GET-request to the 'alcohol' endpoint returns the alcohol percentage of wine stored in the decanter.
+A GET-request to the *alcohol* endpoint returns the alcohol percentage of wine stored in the decanter.

 URL: http://192.168.1.1:8080/service/alcohol